Transit nonprofit My City Rides wants to get Memphians to work faster and with greater reliability and affordability.

 “Cars have to be insured and maintained and that can be expensive for students.
 The environmental appeal of the scooter has also been a big motivator for both employees and student interest,” Lindow said.

-The participant receiving the scooter pays for the vehicle through a payroll deduction of three-dollars a day, which pays off the scooter in three years at zero interest.
+The participant receiving the scooter pays for the vehicle through a payroll deduction of $3 a day, which will pay off the scooter in three years at zero interest.

-The planned student program for Southern College of Optometry students will work similarly as college administration will collect student fees internally and send the funds off to My City Rides.
+At the Southern College of Optometry, college administration will collect student fees internally and send the funds off to My City Rides.
 Southern College of Optometry has a designated parking space on its Madison Avenue campus for My City Rides scooters and plans on offering more scooter parking as students enroll in the program.

 Since last year, My City Rides has rolled out the employee payroll deduction program at several companies, including Ewing Moving & Storage, Juice Plus+ Technical Training Center of the Boys & Girls Clubs, Henry Turley Co., Memphis Rox and The Hub Automotive.